 For example, a woman who is trying to get pregnant requires a certain amount of carbohydrates to ensure healthy hormone levels for fertility (2).
 This becomes a problem if she’s following a strict Paleo or Keto diet that focus on very low carbohydrate intake.

 Or what happens when a man who thrived on a vegan diet for years starts experiencing depression, joint pains or fatigue?
 Will he be open to eating animal foods that will quickly boost his B12 and iron levels, or will he feel unable to make that choice because he has told the world he doesn’t eat meat?
 (3), (4)

 The point is that we shouldn’t have to limit ourselves to stay within the boundaries of a certain label, and we should never, ever be held hostage to the food that we eat.
-That’s why I see these diets as guidelines…more like a cuisine than a strict set of rules.
+That’s why I call these diets “guidelines”…more like a cuisine than a strict set of rules.

-I see enormous benefit in the principles of enjoying a vegan, paleo or mediterranean diet.
-But what works best for me is not following any of them to the letter, and rather taking a mix-and-match approach that suits my body’s unique needs.
+I see enormous benefit in the principles of enjoying a vegan, paleo or Mediterranean diet.
+But what works best for me is not following any of them to the letter, and rather take a mix-and-match approach that suits my body’s unique needs.